AmritRVardhan/blog/content/posts/all-things-machine-learning.md

 ---

-This is a question bank.
-At any point of time, I won't think that this question is too basic.
-I do not want to have knowledge gaps.
+This is a question bank for Machine Learning/Deep Learning/Data Science roles.
 Over time, I will try to sort this on topics and increasing difficulty.
-I will have to go through this arduous process and it'll be fun.
-There should be code with theory, else what is theory if not applied?
-'Here' would be the link for codes.

 1. **Explain Machine learning in Layman terms. - Tags [Basic Machine Learning, ]**
 1. **Do you have any training experience in Machine Learning?
 Elaborate. - Tags [Basic Machine Learning, Behavioral/real-life]**